sir-ducanh/WP-Plugin-Handbook-Vi/docs/privacy/privacy.rst

        post meta, custom tables, files, etc.

     -  Does the plugin use personal data collected by others?
-If so, what data?Does the plugin pass personal data to a SDK?
+If so, what data?
+Does the plugin pass personal data to a SDK?
 What does that SDK do with the data?

     -  Does the plugin collect telemetry data, directly or indirectly?